foxalabs/demo-countdown/README.md

 ## Features

 - Multi-segment countdown with names and durations
-- Shows remaining time and total for the segment
+- Remaining and total for the current segment, plus live "Demo Left" for the rest
-- Live "Demo Left" total across all remaining segments
+- GUI timeline of all segments with auto-fit and smooth centering on “now”
+- Visible marker for current position; segment index labels on the timeline
+- Start paused; window title shows the current segment
+- Summary screen at the end (planned vs elapsed, delta)
+- In‑app Editor (Excel‑style): navigate cells, press Enter to edit, Enter to commit
+- Editor supports Name and Duration; Duration accepts `mm:ss` or `hh:mm:ss`
+- Save from the editor writes `segments.txt` and reloads it immediately
-- Hotkeys: pause/resume, next/prev, +/- 10s, mute beep, quit
+- Hotkeys: pause/resume, next/prev, +/- 10s, mute beep, edit, quit
 - CLI works on Windows, macOS, and Linux (standard library only)
 - Optional GUI for Windows using pygame
 - External segment configuration via `segments.txt`

 ## Usage (CLI)